 The moral of the story: Honesty is a priceless virtue that brings unexpected rewards.

-In a village, there lived a curious little sparrow named Chirpy.
+In a village, there was a curious little sparrow named Chirpy.
 Chirpy loved exploring new places and meeting different birds.

 One day, she overheard some pigeons talking about a magnificent garden filled with the most beautiful flowers.
 Eager to see it, Chirpy flew to the garden.